Poll: Out of all the current and former villains/antagonists of DBZ, which are the "hottest?" Pick however many answers apply. Vote Now!

 Character Bashing (especially people who hate awesome female characters for really stupid reasons)

 Sometimes, a character just rubs you the wrong way, and I can understand that - I really can.
-I personally cannot stand Pinkie Pie from MLP:FiM, because I think she's really insensitive and because her extreme extroversion clashes with my introversion.
+I personally cannot stand Pinkie Pie from MLP:FiM, because I think she's really insensitive and inconsiderate and because her extreme extroversion clashes with my introversion.
 I think that DBZ's Goku is a horrible husband and an even worse father, and that many of his "acts of heroism" were in fact selfish stunts that needlessly put other people in danger.
 When I say "really stupid reasons," I mean things like "OMG she's in the way of my OTP," or, even worse, "OMG she has the hot guy that I want and she totally doesn't deserve him!"
-If she was throwing herself at someone knowing (key word: knowing) he was already committed to someone else, using deliberately (key word: deliberately) underhanded methods to get to him, or stringing along someone she wasn't really interested in for her own selfish ends, then yeah, the hate is earned.
-But for daring to have a romantic interest in someone and pursue it?
-Or for daring to have a man interested in her even if she isn't actively pursuing it?
-Or even for - *gasp* - not returning the feelings of the hot guy who's in love with her?
-Scandalous!
+Characters should be judged based on their actions, not on your jealousy.

 Romanticizing Stalking/Abuse/Rape (or Why I Hate Romance 101)